fz172/fanfly/_posts/2026-06-30-wing_rod_ends.md

 ### Aileron Rod End

-Most rod ends install took ~5 to 10 minutes each.
+Most of the rod end installs took ~5 to 10 minutes each.
 But the 2 rod ends directly under the main spar are a joy to put on.
 I spent 3 hours and almost broke my back to get them on.

 The space to work on it was extremely small.
 I had to line up the bolt, multiple washers, the rod end itself, more washers, and the nut all in a perfect line.
 And I also had to find a creative angle to work my torque wrench on the AN4 bolt.